TeamMargarine/android_device_samsung_logan2g/README.md

 # Before copying my work or using it take my permission in the following way (any one) :-
+* Original Tree by FireLord1
+* XOSP and FlareROM Trees by Qiangong2
-* PM me at xda - FireLord
+* PM me on xda or here on Github
-* Email me - amankumarmicro@gmail.com

 # Device configuration for Samsung Galaxy Star Pro|Plus (logan2g)